jakebarr98/adverntureworks-data-engineering-project/README.md

 - PowerBI

 ## Dataset Used
-I used the AdventureWorks dataset available on the microsoft website.
+I used the AdventureWorks dataset available on the Microsoft website.
 I restored the .bak file in my SQL Server Management Studio

 ## Step 1: Data Factory - Extract Data
-I started by building a pipeline in data factory that looks up the tables in my on prem SQL server I used a lookup activity, linked it to my on prem SQL Server and used the following query to return all tables in my database where the schema was 'SalesLT'
+I started by building a pipeline in data factory that looks up the tables in my on-prem SQL server I used a lookup activity, linked it to my on-prem SQL Server and used the following query to return all tables in my database where the schema was 'SalesLT'

 ```ruby
 SELECT